-Compromise Assessments fulfill the same due diligence requirements as VAPTs, but look at the system from the inside, searching for malware that has attempted to or has successfully compromised the network and providing insights on what vulnerabilities are being exploited.
+Compromise Assessments fulfil the same due diligence requirements as VAPTs, but look at the system from the inside, searching for malware that has attempted to or has successfully compromised the network and providing insights on what vulnerabilities are being exploited.

 Compromise assessments thus offer a real-time view of the company’s security posture, and offer the opportunity to promptly respond to any attack before it gets out of hand.
-By adopting the same inside-out strategy as incident response, compromise assessments are both a preventive and a proactive tool to safeguard and improve an organization’s cyber security.
+By adopting the same inside-out strategy as incident response, compromise assessments are both a preventive and a proactive tool to safeguard and improve an organisation’s cyber security.